Growth driven phase transitions in Zinc Oxide nanoparticles through machine-learning assisted simulations: Results

 To further illustrate the dynamics of the transition, Fig. \ref{fig:Frise} presents the temporal evolution of the crystalline core structure for simulations starting from a WRZ-472 seed and a BCT-648 seed.
 In the top sequence of images, the evolution of the crystalline core is shown for a WRZ initial seed.
 In this first case, the WRZ phase grows continuously and remains dominant throughout the deposition process.
 In the bottom sequence of Fig. \ref{fig:Frise} [Figs. \ref{fig:Frise}(f)–(j)], the initially BCT-type crystalline core gradually transforms into the WRZ phase [Figs. \ref{fig:Frise}(b) and (c)].
 During an intermediate stage, the two phases coexist within the core before the WRZ structure progressively dominates.
 This confirms that the transition is not abrupt but rather occurs through a gradual phase replacement process.
 It is also worth noting that in both cases—regardless of the initial structure—the crystalline core maintains a well-defined order, even though the outer surface of the NP appears rough and disordered due to ongoing atomic deposition.

 To gain deeper insight into the mechanisms governing the BCT-to-WRZ transition, it is instructive to first recall the distinct nature of their terminal facets.
 The opposing (100) end facets of BCT-type nanoparticles are stoichiometric and therefore non-polar.
 In contrast, the (0001) and (000–1) end facets of WRZ-type nanoparticles are polar and thus require an excess of O and Zn atoms, respectively, to achieve electrostatic stabilization.\cite{Goniakowski2007Dec} Consequently, the BCT-to-WRZ transformation inherently involves the development of ionic separation, which manifests as opposite compensating ionic excesses at the opposing NP's facets.
-To monitor this effect during deposition simulations, the Zn excess was systematically quantified at both terminations along the principal (long) axis of the NPs.
+To monitor this effect during deposition simulations, the charge imbalance was systematically quantified at both terminations.
+For that purpose, we first remove any stochastic translation and rotation of the system.
+We then split the NPs into two equal halves by a plane passing through the center of the nanoparticle and oriented parallel to the original basal facets [See Fig.\,\ref{fig:Frise}(a,f)].
+For each half, we calculate the difference between the number of zinc and oxygen atoms, which we term Zn excess.
+In few of the BCT cases, growth can also occur perpendicularly which we also considered by using a perpendicular plane [See Fig.\,\ref{fig:Frise}(f)].
 Figures \ref{fig:VsTime_WRZ} and \ref{fig:VsTime_BCT} illustrate representative examples of this analysis, displaying the temporal evolution of the number of atoms associated with each crystalline phase within the nucleus, along with the corresponding variation of Zn excess for WRZ and BCT initial seeds, respectively.